 Next, take any loose chain and zip-tie it to the bike’s frame.
 Finally, cover your bike’s frame in bubble wrap or styrofoam to prevent it from becoming scratched.

 In general, yes.
 Some airports are specially prepared for passengers flying with bikes, such as Amsterdam Schiphol and Portland International, which even have bicycle assembly stations equipped with tools to help passengers assemble and disassemble their bikes.

-Cost of flying with a bike: According to the American Airlines bicycle policy, a bike is considered as one piece of checked luggage as long as they are less than 62 inches long (157 cm) and under 50lbs (22kg).
-For bikes in excess of these measurements, American Airlines customers flying with bikes will be charged $150 (£115).
+Cost of flying with a bike: According to the American Airlines bicycle policy, a bike is considered as one piece of checked luggage as long as they are less than 62 inches long (157 cm) and under 50 lbs (22kg).
+For bikes over these measurements, American Airlines customers flying with bikes will be charged $150 (£115).